A B C D E F G H I J K L M N O P Q R S T U V W X

 A colour measuring device for measuring/comparing colours.

-It is often used for the calibration of monitors or in biology/chemistry for analysis.
-More powerful devices, such as the spectrophotometer, can measure colours spectrally and are also used, among other things, for proofs to verify or calibrate printers.
+It is often used to calibrate monitors or in biology/chemistry for analyses.
+More sophisticated devices, such as the spectrophotometer, can measure colours spectrally and are also used for proofing to verify or calibrate printers.

 Colorimetry